ElvinOuyang/elvinouyang.github.io/_posts/2017-09-15-reuters-w2v-bow-get-started.md

 train_matrix = get_doc_matrix(model, train_clean_token)
 ```

 Be noted that my `word2vec` model was trained with the `train_clean_token` corpus, but I use the model on the `test_clean_token` here.
 I did it on purpose because in real-life situation, you won't know your test set when you train the model.
-If you need to evaluate how accurate the model can be, you need to seperate the train and test even on the word embedding stage.
+If you need to evaluate how accurate the model can be, you need to separate the train and test even on the word embedding stage.

 A work-around that I've thought of is to update the `word2vec` model on the fly by feeding it the new corpora that come with the new documents: in this way I only update the model with the information that I know of - the test document I'm dealing with and all the train documents.
 I will further elaborate on this idea in my future posts about word embedding applications.